ropensci/weatherOz/README.md

 ## References

 Jeffrey, S.J., Carter, J.O., Moodie, K.B. and Beswick, A.R.
 (2001).
 Using spatial interpolation to construct a comprehensive archive of Australian climate data, _Environmental Modelling and Software_, Vol 16/4, pp 309-330. <https://doi.org/10.1016/S1364-8152(01)00008-1)>.

+## Code of Conduct

+Please note that the weatherOz project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
+By contributing to this project, you agree to abide by its terms.